Estimated Read Time: 6 minutes

 Did you know that almost 87 million homes in the US have a pet?

-These animals play an integral part of our lives.
-And companies large and small are starting to allow office pets in their spaces.
+These animals play an integral part in our lives, and companies large and small are starting to allow office pets in their spaces.

 As an animal enclosure manufacturer, we have upwards of 30 pets at our Serenity office, and we care for and cherish each of them.

 Why You Should Have an Office Pet

 A study by Dr. Meredith Wells-Lepley and Dr. Rose Perrine at USC sought to discover the benefits of pets in the office.

 And what should you consider before bringing animals into your office?

 From loveability to low maintenance, here are 7 recommendations for the best pets for the office!

 Dogs are the most popular family pet by a wide margin, present in about 65 million US households.

 She never fails to put a smile on our faces as she trots around the office to say good morning, or makes random visits to our desks throughout the day.

 Studies show that companies with dogs on site can see benefits like less employee stress, higher job satisfaction, boosted productivity, and more positive interactions with coworkers.
-And we can attest to that!

 If you’re looking for a relatively low-maintenance office pet, cats might be the perfect choice.